rizaldialbert/vhdl-semantics/README.md

 # vhdl-semantics

 How can we be sure that our hardware blocks designed in VHDL are mathematically correct?
-Even if we prove it mathematically on paper, how can we be sure that the proofs are indeed correct?
+Even if we prove them mathematically on paper, how can we be sure that their proofs are indeed correct?
 The answer to these two questions is by using a theorem prover.

-This project chooses the [Isabelle][isabelle-link] theorem prover --- one of the most powerful theorem provers in the world.
-If you want to prove that a program is correct mathematically, you need to know the *semantics* of that language in which the program is written.
-A large part of this project consists of the formalisation of the language VHDL in the Isabelle theorem prover.
+This project  opts for the theorem prover [Isabelle][isabelle-link] --- one of the most powerful theorem provers in the world.
+If you want to prove programs are correct mathematically, you need to know the *semantics* of that language in which the programs are written.
+A large part of this project consists of the formalisation of the language VHDL in Isabelle.

 ### Why use a theorem prover?

 Formal verification of hardware is definitely not a new thing.
-Model checking and other automated theorem proving techniques have been very powerful for formally verifying hardware designs.
+Model checking and other automated theorem proving techniques have been very successful.
 But we think that there is a semantic gap between how our designs look concretely (VHDL, Verilog, SystemVerilog, Cλash, Lava, Bluespec, Chisel, etc.) and how they are represented mathematically in model checkers (Transition Systems) --- let alone the state space explosion problem.

 Another reason for using a theorem prover such as Isabelle is the ability to access the vast library of formalised mathematics.
 Cryptographic primitives implemented in hardware such as encryption, decryption and hash function could access libraries such as _probability theory_ or _number theory_ in Isabelle.
 A digital  controller designed in VHDL could make use real analysis theories such as _limits_, _differentials_, and _integrals_ in Isabelle.
 This means that we can prove **strong properties** about our hardware designs.